 Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

-And if your buttock pain that radiated into the leg came from the pyramidal muscle?
-The pyramidal syndrome, often confused with the sciatica, could be the source of your problem.
+What if your buttock pain that radiates down your leg comes from the piriformis muscle?
+Piriformis syndrome, often confused with sciatica, could be the source of your problem.

 What is pyramidal muscle syndrome, and how do you recognize it?
 How long does it last?
 What are the ways to treat it?